utsav0/daily-dev-tips/src/pages/posts/css-radial-gradients.md

   - css
 ---

-Yesterday we had a look at [CSS Linear Gradiants](https://daily-dev-tips.com/posts/css-linear-gradients/).
+Yesterday we looked at [CSS Linear Gradiants](https://daily-dev-tips.com/posts/css-linear-gradients/).
 And as promised, today we'll look into **radial gradients**.
 These gradients show from a round perspective.

 ## Types of CSS Gradients